powerbuoy/sleek/README.md

 # Sleek

-A WordPress Theme for Developers.
+The WordPress Theme for Developers.